louaih/droid-media-controller/README.md

 ## Notes

-* The `autoconnect.txt` file will be created in the same directory as the script.
 * The volume step counts in the code might need to be adjusted based on your Android device's volume levels.
 * Ensure your Android device and computer are on the same local network.
 * If the IP address of the android device changes, you will need to reconnect.
-* For best performance, use a 5 GHz Wi-Fi network.# droid-media-controller
+* For best performance, use a 5 GHz Wi-Fi network.